Coarse-grained dynamics of transiently-bound fast linkers: Coarse-grained dynamics with fast linkers

-We find that the effective on and off rates are weighted averages over the distribution of positions of the fast variable in the respective states.
-We can also read off the effective dynamics of the slow particle in the unbound and bound states
+We find that, coherently, the effective on and off rates are weighted averages over the distribution of positions of the fast variable in the respective states.
+A similar expression for the coarse-grained rates was obtained from a first principles derivation at equilibrium~\cite{PhysRevX.12.031030}.